“You held us spellbound for almost two hours!”

 5. What advice do you have for aspiring writers?

-Reviews of Angels at the Gate:
+Angels at the Gate:

 “The plot is intelligently mapped and skillfully builds suspense… Thorne portrays ancient lands with an eye for wilderness… scenes unfold in crisp detail… A tale set in biblical times comes to life for a literary audience.”